rohanbanerjee1234567-cell/Diabetes-Prediction/README.md

 ```
 ---
 ## Results
 - The trained SVM classifier achieves reliable accuracy on unseen data.
+(Above 75% accuracy for both Training and Testing)
 - The project successfully demonstrates an end-to-end machine learning workflow suitable for beginner to intermediate practitioners.

 ---